Cover photo by Desire Darling.

 Behaviour

-An attractive species, mostly seen hanging from plants over the water.
+The White Malachite is an attractive species, mostly seen hanging from plants over the water.
 Mature males are conspicuous in the dappled forest light.
-Seldom seen away from water.
+The White Malachite is seldom seen away from water.
 Females are found in the same vicinity as the males, but are less conspicuous.

 Status and Conservation